 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
 While you can expect a bit of noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it runs.
 Noise can be due to loose parts, failing belts, and a variety of other factors that are addressed during regular tune-ups.
-Failing parts can even cause extremely disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+Failing parts can even cause loud, disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will affect the peace and quiet in your home.
-By maintaining your HVAC system routinely, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system routinely, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 You and your family deserve a healthy, safe and comfortable home.
-Learn how your HVAC system affects indoor comfort by reading through a number of other articles we have on our blog.
+Learn how your HVAC system affects indoor comfort by comb through a number of other articles we have on our blog.
 If you need HVAC service or professional advice with regard to heating and cooling in your home, give us a call at 352-414-4006 or schedule an appointment online.